vantage-sh/docs.vantage.sh/docs/connecting_gcp.md

 **If you have a pre-existing Cloud Billing export** set up, ensure your configuration adheres to the requirements below before moving further.

-- Your project is linked to the same Cloud Billing account that Cloud Billing export is enabled on.
+- Your project is linked to the same Cloud Billing account that the Cloud Billing export is enabled on.
   :::tip Recommendation
-  We recommend that you create a dedicated project to store all Cloud Billing data, rather than using an existing project.
+  We recommend you create a dedicated project to store all Cloud Billing data, rather than using an existing project.
   :::
 - Detailed Billing Export is enabled, _not_ Standard Billing Export.
 - The BigQuery dataset and table is deployed to either **US (multiple regions in United States)** or **EU (multiple regions in European Union)**.